Propeller (aeronautics): Early designs

 William Bland sent designs for his "Atmotic Airship" to the Great Exhibition held in London in 1851, where a model was displayed.
 This was an elongated balloon with a steam engine driving twin propellers suspended underneath.
 Alphonse Pénaud developed coaxial rotor model helicopter toys in 1870, also powered by rubber bands.
 In 1872 Dupuy de Lome launched a large navigable balloon, which was driven by a large propeller turned by eight men.
 Hiram Maxim built a craft that weighed 3.5 LT, with a 110 ft wingspan that was powered by two 360 hp steam engines driving two propellers.
 In 1894, his machine was tested with overhead rails to prevent it from rising.
 The test showed that it had enough lift to take off.
 One of Pénaud's toys, given as a gift by their father, inspired the Wright brothers to pursue the dream of flight.
-The twisted airfoil (aerofoil) shape of an aircraft propeller was pioneered by the Wright brothers.
-While some earlier engineers had attempted to model air propellers on marine propellers, the Wright Brothers realized that a propeller is essentially the same as a wing, and were able to use data from their earlier wind tunnel experiments on wings, introducing a twist along the length of the blades.
-This was necessary to maintain a more uniform angle of attack of the blade along its length.
-Their original propeller blades had an efficiency of about 82%, compared to 90% for a modern (2010) small general aviation propeller, the 3-blade McCauley used on a Beechcraft Bonanza aircraft.
-Roper quotes 90% for a propeller for a human-powered aircraft.